alecthomas/inject/README.md

 # Inject - Guice-ish dependency-injection for Go.
 [![](https://godoc.org/github.com/alecthomas/inject?status.svg)](http://godoc.org/github.com/alecthomas/inject) [![Build Status](https://travis-ci.org/alecthomas/inject.png)](https://travis-ci.org/alecthomas/inject) [![Gitter chat](https://badges.gitter.im/alecthomas.png)](https://gitter.im/alecthomas/Lobby)

 Inject provides dependency injection for Go.
-Why?
 For small Go applications, manually constructing all required objects is more than sufficient.
-But for large, modular code bases, dependency injection can alleviate a lot of boilerplate code, particularly
+But for large, modular code bases, dependency injection can alleviate a lot of boilerplate.

-Inject provides a simple way of wiring together modular applications.
+In particular, Inject provides a simple way of wiring together modular applications.
 Each module contains configuration and logic to create the objects it provides.
 The main application installs all of these modules, then calls its main entry point using the injector.
 The injector resolves any dependencies of the main function and injects them.

 <!-- MarkdownTOC -->